mautic/user-documentation/docs/builders/creating_themes.rst

 Steps to save the Theme package
 ===============================

-Once you have finalized you design in MJML, go through the following steps to create the Theme package:
+Once you have finalized your design in MJML, go through the following steps to create the Theme package:

 * Save your images in the Assets folder.